EconLLM-Lab/SCA2_PofW/synthetic_generation/CLI_GUIDE.md

 ```

 The package expects paths relative to this directory, and the default GPS/WVS path search is written with that assumption in mind.
+The cost estimates are not reliable (often overestimated) as of **June 16** because we switched to open-source models served via hugginface inference endpoints which charge per hour rather than per token/call.

 Use a virtual environment for reproducible setup: